bitemyapp/teef/posts/2015-04-26-installing-a-haskell-game.md

 ![](/images/shu-thing-7.png)

-Then I re-ran the dependencies install with `cabal install --only-dependencies` because they was the last thing to fail, and it succeeded.
+Then I re-ran the dependencies install with `cabal install --only-dependencies` because that was the last thing to fail, and it succeeded.
 Next step was to build the executable for Shu-thing itself with `cabal build`.
 This also succeeded and reached the linking stage, which also didn't fail.

 ![](/images/shu-thing-8.png)